saandhikaa/Fureyasphere/dark-cloud-1/README.md

 ### Conclusion

-Please note that Fuclouds does not encrypt files at this time.
-If you need to share sensitive files, you may want to consider using a different file sharing platform or encrypting the files before uploading them to Fuclouds.
-Additionally, remember that files uploaded to Fuclouds will be automatically removed after 24 hours.
+Please note that Dark Cloud does not encrypt files at this time.
+If you need to share sensitive files, you may want to consider using a different file sharing platform or encrypting the files before uploading them to Dark Cloud.
+Additionally, remember that files uploaded to Dark Cloud will be automatically removed after 24 hours.